-The Office of Compliance offers excellent training opportunities for students who are interested in expanding their horizons into various professional careers in research and beyond.
+The Office of Research Compliance offers excellent training opportunities for students who are interested in expanding their horizons into various professional careers in research and beyond.
 In past our office has assisted MTSU students will scholarships to participate as Graduate Assistants.
 We also encourage students to volunteer as interns at our office to be a part of the various regulatory processes that relate to human subjects research and studies involving vertebrate animals.

 In this paid position, the graduate assitants (GA) will be exposed to the University's regulatory processes that provide oversight to the research programs that either involve human participants or vertebrate animals.

 Requirements and Qualifications

 The GAs must be registered in one of the MTSU's master programs and the candidate must exhibit a passion for fostering a culture of compliance through committment for human subjects protection and humane animal usage.
 The successful candidates will possess remarkable professional skills to swiftly

 - Designs, develops, implements, evaluates, and modifies internal clinical research auditing programs, policies, protocols, procedures, systems, and documentation in accordance with Federal, State, and University mandates.

 - Organizes and performs random, for-cause, and IRB-requested audits of clinical research projects; reviews research and medical records and processes as appropriate to assess compliance with protocols and all Federal, State, and University requirements and guidelines.